Taktfuld/ChatPal/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is under a **Restricted Use License** - see the [LICENSE](LICENSE) file for details.

 **You can:**
-- ✅ Use it commercially
+- ✅ Use it for personal purposes
-- ✅ Modify it
+- ✅ Modify it for personal use

-- ✅ Resell it
+**You CANNOT:**
-- ✅ Distribute it
+- ❌ Sell or resell this software

-**You must:**
+- ❌ Use it commercially
-- Keep the copyright notice (can't claim it as yours)
+- ❌ Redistribute or republish it
-- Include the license with any copy
+- ❌ Remove credits ("Made by Taktfuld")

 ## Credits